 I'd save my allowance for something special, like a 50-yard crinoline or still another ring.
 It was a family affair and always a Friday night event.
 In any case, I now have an affinity for smaller towns.

-As I continue developing my writing career, I realize I even chose to move nine years to a small town, Palm Springs, California.
+As I continued developing my writing career, I realized I even chose to move nine years to a small town, Palm Springs, California.
 Did you know there is Palm Springs, Florida?
 Plus, my last four media trips have been to smaller towns.
 A coincidence, I think not.

 Over-Tourism and Over-Writing